FrancisToth/francistoth.github.io/content/posts/2021-01-22-functional_design.markdown

 // execution of the program (the 'how') welcome.run()
 ```
 Whenever `run` is called, the program performs any side-effect required to produce the final value.
 This encoding leads to a complete separation of a program's description (the _what_) and its execution (the _how_).
-As long as `run()` is not called, we keep the guarantees provided by local reasoning along with its super-powers, and have control over when side-effects are performed.
+As long as `run()` is not called, we keep the guarantees provided by local reasoning along with its super-powers, and have control over **WHEN** side-effects are performed.

-This tells us something about where and when side-effects should be executed.
+This tells us something about when and where side-effects should be executed.
 As nothing can be guaranteed beyond the execution of a side-effect, we should design the program so that it's always the last thing we do.
 Once we get to that point, we lose **Local Reasoning** and have reached the **edges** of the program.

 ## Hexagonal Architecture

 Let's take a quick detour and talk about what we mean by **edges**.
-As we've seen it earlier **Local Reasoning** gets compromised whenever side-effects comme into play.
+As we've seen it earlier **Local Reasoning** gets compromised whenever side-effects come into play.
 In order to keep the code locally reasonable, we therefore delay the moment when side effects are executed until they are absolutely needed.
 This practice has actually been "preached" since a long time ago.
 In general, a business application can be divided in two main sections:
 - The **business logic or the core**, which is prone to change a lot
 - and the **infrastructures** relying on it, which are pretty static

 {{< image div_style="" img_style="display: block; margin: 0 auto; background-color: transparent; width: 50%;" src="/talks_data/20210115_functionaldesign/images/design_3.png">}}

 The **infrastructures** (such as a testing, a file or a database layer) all depend on the **core** and reside therefore at the edges of the program's architecture, while the core is completely agnostic about how it is used (by leveraging [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control)).
-This approach has different names ([Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), [Onion architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), Ports and Adapts) but overall the goal is always the same: **Keep what changes the most (the core) independent of what uses it (the infrastructures)**.
+This approach has different names ([Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), [Onion architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), [Ports and Adapters](https://www.kennethlange.com/ports-and-adapters/)) but overall the goal is always the same: **Keep what changes the most (the core) independent of what uses it (the infrastructures)**.

 As it is more common to modify the business logic of an application than its infrastructures, it is paramount to prevent the core from being polluted with any aspects related to its context of usage or execution.
 This guarantees that the same business logic can be re-used in multiple contexts (eg: unit testing, integration testing, production, ...) without modifying it.